haakoan/Kaggle-Deep-Past-Challenge-Translate-Akkadian-to-English/README.md

 3. **Multilingual complexity:** The corpus includes scholarship in multiple languages, complicating both extraction and cleaning
 4. **OCR quality:** Variable scan quality across different publications

 Despite these challenges, the augmentation effort more than doubled the available training data.
-The new pairs come from diverse sources across Assyriology scholarship, which should improve model generalization.
+However, at this stage, it is not clear that the quality of the data is good enough to improve traning.

 Future improvements could include:
 - Better extraction prompts with few-shot examples